- Commercial and Banking Law

 Mr. Bush was admitted to the Illinois Bar in 1999.
 He is also admitted to the United States District Courts for the Northern and Central Districts of Illinois and the Seventh Circuit Court of Appeals.
 He is a member of the Illinois State, Whiteside County (Vice President, 2015-16; President, 2016-17), and Lee County bar associations.
 Mr. Bush has served on the Illinois State Bar Association’s Committee on Legal Technology since 2002 (Chair, 2009-10; Secretary, 2017-19; Vice-Chair, 2019-20; Chair, 2020-21).
 He has been a speaker at numerous continuing legal education seminars on legal technology topics.

 In June 2011, Mr. Bush was appointed to the Illinois Supreme Court’s Special Committee on E-Business.
 In November 2014, he was one of two private practicing attorneys appointed to the Illinois Supreme Court’s e-Business Policy Advisory Board.
 In 2019, he was the only private practicing attorney appointed to the Illinois Supreme Court’s Website Task Force.
+In 2021, he was one of two practicing attorneys appointed to the 14-member Illinois Supreme Court Remote Proceedings Task Force.

 Mr. Bush was board member of the United Way of Whiteside County from 2001-18; in 2005, he served as its president.
 He was a co-chair of the UWWC Morrison division campaign for six years.
 He was a founding member of the Morrison Schools Foundation in 2010, past president and secretary, and currently serves on its board.
-He is also a founding board member and former secretary of Morrison Youth Baseball & Softball and coaches a variety of youth sports.
+He is also a founding board member and former secretary of Morrison Youth Baseball & Softball and coached a variety of youth sports.
 He is a slow runner, but has nonetheless managed to finish eight marathons.
 He celebrated his 20 years at WMPJ by finally building a desk for his office that he had been talking about for most of those 20 years.

 NOTICE: The Supreme Court of Illinois does not recognize certifications of specialties in the practice of law, nor does it recognize certifications of expertise in any phase of the practice of law by an agency, governmental or private, or by any group, organization or association, except for “patent”, “trademark”, or “admiralty.”